OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/command-ref/CloseDataStore/CloseDataStore.md

 The `CloseDataStore` command closes a [DataStore's](../../introduction#datastore) database connection.
 Closing the connection will cause subsequent interactions with the datastore's database to fail.
+This command can be used to:

+* reuse a datastore ID within a workflow
-This command is used to simulate dropped database connections (for example when the GeoProcessor does not read from or write to database for a period due to user inaction).
+* simulate dropped database connections
+(for example when the GeoProcessor does not read from or write to database for a period due to user inaction).

+Closing a datastore frees the underlying database connection resources for the datastore but keeps the instance of the datastore for tracking purposes.
+Attempts to access a datastore that has been closed will print a message that was specified by `StatusMessage` parameter.

 ## Command Editor ##